TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Use long for sum in bigger constraints
 - The key idea: minimizing the maximum load across partitions

-- **ðŸ•³ï¸ Pitfalls**
+- **🕳️ Pitfalls**
-    - âŒ Starting low = 0 â†’ WRONG
+    - ❌ Starting low = 0 → WRONG
-    - âŒ Ignoring m > n â†’ WRONG
+    - ❌ Ignoring m > n → WRONG
-    - âŒ Not resetting pages correctly when switching students
+    - ❌ Not resetting pages correctly when switching students
-    - âŒ Using < instead of <= in binary search (breaks edge cases)
+    - ❌ Using < instead of <= in binary search (breaks edge cases)
-    - âŒ Handling feasibility incorrectly when pages == limit
+    - ❌ Handling feasibility incorrectly when pages == limit
-    - âŒ Using sorted array (NOT required â€” order must be preserved)
+    - ❌ Using sorted array (NOT required — order must be preserved)
 ---

 <!-- #endregion -->